zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 # API Mediation Layer as a standalone component

-By default Gateway, Zowe System Services and Virtual Desktop are started when Zowe runs.
-To limit consumed resources when the Virtual Desktop or Zowe System Services aren't needed it's possible to specify components started in the context of Zowe.
-There is no change needed during the installation process to support this setup.
+By default, the Gateway, Zowe System Services, and Virtual Desktop start when Zowe runs.
+To limit consumed resources when the Virtual Desktop or Zowe System Services are not required, it is possible to specify which components start in the context of Zowe.
+No change is required during the installation process to support this setup.

-Once Zowe is installed, use the following procedure to limit the started components.
+Once Zowe is installed, use the following procedure to limit which components start.

 **Follow these steps:**